Installing Python for the first time

 Anaconda Python (the compact installer is called Miniconda) is a small download and install–it won’t take several gigabytes of space like Matlab and IDL.

-conda install pandas scipy matplotlib
+conda install pandas scipy matplotlib spyder

-IDL to Python/Numpy syntax
+IDL vs. Python syntax

 IDL is a bit distinctive in its syntax.
 IDL and Matlab syntax remind me a bit of Fortran, while Python is C-based, including that Python has 0-based indexing and C-order array axes.